 line on the left?

 According to Judd [A Study of Geometrical Illusions, C. H. Judd, Psych.
 Rev. 1899, 6, p.
 241.], those portions of the parallels lying on the obtuse-angle side of the intercepted line will be overestimated when horizontal or vertical distances along the parallel lines are the subjects of attention, as they are in the usual positions of the Poggendorff figure.
 He holds further that the overestimation of this distance along the parallels (the two vertical lines) and the underestimation of the oblique distance across the interval are sufficient to provide a full explanation of the optical illusion.
 The disappearance and appearance of the optical illusion, as the position of the figure is varied appears to demonstrate the fact that lines produce optical illusions only when they have a direct influence on the direction in which the attention is turned.
 That is, when this Poggendorff figure is in such a position that the intercepted line is horizontal, the incorrect estimation of distance along the parallels has no direct bearing on the distance to which the attention is directed.
+In this case Judd holds that the entire influence of the parallels is absorbed in aiding the intercepted line in carrying the eye across the interval.
+For a detailed account the reader is referred to the original paper.

-Angle Optical Illusions, The Zollner Optical Illusions 1 2 3 4 5 Spiral Optical Illusion, Twisted Chord Optical Illusion, Angle Optical Illusions and More
+Spiral Optical Illusion, Twisted Chord Optical Illusion, Angle Optical Illusions and More

-Preface Chap 1, Introduction Chap 2, The Eye Chap 3, Vision Chap 4, Geometrical Chap 5, Figures Chap 6, Angles Chap 7, Depth/Distance Chap 8 Brightness/Contrast Chap 9, Color Chap 10, Lighting Chap 11, Nature Chap 12, The Arts Chap 13, Architecture Chap 14, Magic Mirror Chap 15, Camouflage About This Book
+About This Book Preface Chap 1, Introduction Chap 2, The Eye Chap 3, Vision Chap 4, Geometrical Chap 5, Figures Chap 6, Angles Chap 7, Depth/Distance Chap 8 Brightness/Contrast Chap 9, Color Chap 10, Lighting Chap 11, Nature Chap 12, Painting/Decorating Chap 13, Architecture Chap 14, Magic Mirror Chap 15, Camouflage

 Link To This Site Send Site To A Friend See Related Links Link To The Site Map Comments/Suggestions